mamonaco1973/mycorpus-docs/faq.md

 ### What plan tiers are available?

 mycorpus is available in four tiers: Free, Basic, Pro, and Business.
-The tier controls the number of users, the number of corpora, the chunk limit per corpus, the monthly token budget, and which identity providers are available.
+The tier controls the number of users, the number of corpora, the chunk limit per corpus, the monthly token budget, which identity providers are available, and whether scheduled corpus rebuilds are supported.

 ### What is the difference between the plans?

 The Free plan supports up to 5 users, 5 corpora, 20,000 chunks per corpus, and a 1 million token monthly budget.
 Google, SAML, and OIDC login are not available.
+Scheduled corpus rebuilds are not available.
+The Free plan includes a 90-day trial period, after which new queries are blocked until the plan is upgraded.

 The Basic plan supports up to 10 users, 10 corpora, 30,000 chunks per corpus, and a 5 million token monthly budget.
 Google, SAML, and OIDC login are not available.
+Scheduled corpus rebuilds are not available.

 The Pro plan supports up to 25 users, 25 corpora, 50,000 chunks per corpus, and a 15 million token monthly budget.
 Google login is available.
 SAML and OIDC login are not available.
+Scheduled corpus rebuilds are available.

 The Business plan supports unlimited users, 100 corpora, 100,000 chunks per corpus, and a 30 million token monthly budget.
 Google, SAML, and OIDC login are all available.
+Scheduled corpus rebuilds are available.

 The monthly token budget is the total available to all users on the tenant each calendar month.
 Both a shared pool limit and a per-user limit are always enforced simultaneously.
 The token tracking setting controls which figure is shown in the usage display.